giopogg/jtdm/README.md

 ## Fit a jtdm to data

-The package implements jtdm using the Markov Chain Monte Carlo Bayesian modeling software JAGS via the R package runjags.
-Therefore, it requires the installation of both JAGS and runjags.
+The package implements jtdm by sampling from the posterior distribution of the parameters, which has been analytically determined.
+Therefore, there is no need for classical MCMC convergence checks.

 Fitting a JTDM the case study dataset of Poggiato et al. In prep.